OliMe/cq-ch/README.md

 At first, we need to declare an interface of commands, that our application will send.
 In order for the library to identify the application or interface, a unique identifier must be passed as the second argument.

-As result, we receive a function to send commands of types, specified in our interface.
+As result, we receive a function to send commands of types, defined in our interface.
 Other types of commands will throw exceptions if we try to send them.

 ```javascript
 import command from '@olime/cq-ch/command';